mikivujkovic/Churn/README.md

 # Churn
-XGBoost and GradientBoostingClassifier for churn prediction
+XGBoost and GradientBoostingClassifier for churn prediction.
+In Python using XGBoost and scikit-learn